- Welcome to the Knowledge Base

 Line Item Tables

-The Word Add-in mergeone Line Item table within the document, an example template of this can be found here.
+The Word Add-in can merge one Line Item table within the document.
 This allows you to quickly and easily produce Quotes, Invoices and other Transaction Documents without the need to move data into tables manually.

 Using the Order example above you will see that the Line Item table consists of two rows: